 - ensure you and your client are clear about the work to be carried out

 - resolve any disputes that may arise.

 You must give your client a copy of the Domestic Building Consumer Guide before they sign a major domestic building contract.
-For more information, view our Domestic Building Consumer Guide page.
+For more information, view Domestic Building Consumer Guide.

 Work not requiring a major domestic building contract

 A major domestic building contract is not required for jobs that involve only one of the following: